mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ```
 > ## '/api/rooms/occupied-status'
 > * Takes in a list of parameters in the body object.
-> * It returns status code 200 and a 'Room occupied status was successfully updated!' message if successful.
+> * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
-> * It returns status code 400 and a 'Could not update room occupied status... please check your request and try again!' message if unsuccessful.
+> * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.
 ```
 // sample request body for the '/api/rooms/occupied-status' PUT route {